 Are you sure you actually need a grow light?

 If you’re confident that you need a grow light then you’re in the right place – our mini-series on grow lights as part of the Indoor Edible Gardening 101 Series contains all the information you need to understand these products and select the right one for you.

 That said, if you can get away with only using natural light, why wouldn’t you?
 It’s cheaper to install and costs nothing to run!
-If you’re still not sure about whether you even need a grow light, then we recommend checking out ‘Understanding Your Natural Light Environment – What Plants Can You Grow?’ (coming soon) and ‘4 Cheap And Easy Hacks To Try Before Buying A Grow Light’ (coming soon).
+If you’re still not sure about whether you even need a grow light, then we recommend checking out ‘Understanding Your Natural Light Environment – What Plants Can You Grow?’ (coming soon) and ‘4 Easy Tricks To Increase Your Light For Plants That May Save You From Buying A Grow Light‘

 We hope you’ve found this introduction to grow lights useful.
 If you still have unanswered questions, please leave them below – we check comments daily.
 If you’ve found this information useful, then all we ask is that you share it with a friend!
 Our goal at Urban Leaf is to make Indoor Edible Gardening easy and accessible, so if you think this blog could help just one extra person get started with growing their own food then it’s a win for us, and a win for the planet, so we’d be grateful if you could help us spread the word.